Rosie O'Donnell to return to TV talk show

-NEW YORK Actress and comedian Rosie O'Donnell is returning to ABC's long-running morning talk show "The View" to co-host it with Whoopi Goldberg, the television network said on Thursday.
+NEW YORK, July 10 Actress and comedian Rosie O'Donnell is returning to ABC's long-running morning talk show "The View" to co-host it with Whoopi Goldberg, the television network said on Thursday.

 The outspoken talk show star and Emmy winner will rejoin "The View' in the fall.